FAQ – Will You Trade Engineering For Equity?

 - Significance of potential upside.
 (What do we think the end success can be?)

 - Plans.
-(Well thought through and realistic plans forward.)
+(Well thought through and realistic plans for moving forward.)

 - Our evaluation of the people involved.
 (Personalities, and most of all, NIH?)